Cjberke/SpotifyQueueAdder/README.md

 <br/>

 ## Updates
-As of now, this script only functions with my API
+As of now, this script only functions with my API.
+Need to layout process for adding APIs?